pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 # Message Persistence API for Dart SDK

-Message Persistence gives real-time access to stored, timestamped messages.
-Data is replicated across availability zones and can be encrypted with AES-256.
-Retention policy options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.
+Message Persistence provides real-time access to stored messages (timestamped to 10 ns) across multiple regions with optional AES-256 encryption.
+Storage duration is controlled by your retention policy: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.

 You can retrieve:
 - Messages
 - Message reactions
 - Files (via File Sharing API)

 ## Batch history

-Requires Message Persistence enabled for your key in the Admin Portal.
+Requires Message Persistence (enable in Admin Portal).

-Fetch historical messages from multiple channels; optionally include message actions.
-Control ordering and range:
+Fetches historical messages from multiple channels.
+You can:
-- Search newest-first or oldest-first.
+- Search from newest or oldest end (reverse).
-- Page with start OR end timetoken.
+- Page using start or end timetoken.
-- Retrieve a slice by providing both start AND end.
+- Retrieve a slice using both start and end.
-- Limit results with count.
+- Limit results using count.

+Limits:
-Limits: up to 100 messages on a single channel, or 25 per channel across up to 500 channels.
-Use start/end to page.
+- Up to 100 messages on a single channel.
+- Up to 25 per channel across a maximum of 500 channels when includeMessageActions is true.
+- Use start and end to page through further results.

 Start & End parameter usage:
-- Only start: returns messages older than start.
+- Only start: returns messages older than start (values < start).
-- Only end: returns messages from end and newer.
+- Only end: returns messages from end and newer (values >= end).
-- Both: returns messages between start and end (inclusive of end).
+- Both: returns between start and end (inclusive of end).
-- Max 100 (or 25 for multiple channels) per call; paginate with iterative calls adjusting start.
+- You will still receive a maximum per request; page using start to traverse all matching messages.

 ### Method(s)

-To run fetchMessages() use:

 ```
 `1pubnub.batch.fetchMessages(